thoughtspot/thoughtspot.github.io/pages/application_integration/embedding_viz/about_full_embed.md

 ---
-title: [elephant]
+title: [About full embed]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "Full embedding enhances our existing external sharing functionality.
+It allows you to create content in an embedded environment."
 sidebar: mydoc_sidebar
 ---
-# About full embed

-Full embedding enhances our existing external sharing functionality.
-It allows you to create content in an embedded environment.

 You can embed the full search experience into an iframe with different navigation views and toggle options.
 Before you can enable full embed, you need to [enable the JavaScript API \(JS API\)](../JS_API/enable_JS_API.html#) and authenticate to ThoughtSpot.

 Embedded content creation gives you the ability to: